What is ACH Payment Processing and How Does it Work?

 • IRS payments

-The ACH network is typically responsible for processing all of these payment methods.
+The ACH network typically processes all of these payment methods.

 Direct Deposit